alex-spataru/frc-robot-programming/GLOSSARY.md

 ## RSL

 Acronym for "Robot Status Light".
-It allows anyone near the robot to know its operation mode (TeleOp, Autonomous, etc) and know if something is wrong with the robot.
+It allows anyone near the robot to know if the robot is enabled and know if something is wrong with the robot.

 ## DIO